weakish/docs-en/views/rest_api.md

 Note that returned objects will always contain preserved attributes such as `objectId`, `createdAt`, and `updatedAt`.

-If you do not care about post author:
+If you do not care about the post author:

 ```sh
 curl -X GET \